Product Catalog Specification

 These escaping rules for comma-separated strings apply to TSV files as well as to CSV files.

 Consider this example.
-You want to define a product with the following three product types:
+A retailer defines a product with the following three product types:

 • Office Supplies > Mailing, Packing & Shipping > Packing Materials > Packing Papers